 What to Do When Injured on the Job

-It’s not difficult to get hurt on the job, and if you do there are some important steps you need to take to ensure you can get access to compensation.
-The two most important things to do are getting medical treatment and ensuring that an accident report is filed.
+It’s not difficult to get hurt on the job, and if you do, there are some essential steps you need to take to ensure you can get access to compensation.
+The two most important things to do are get medical treatment and ensure that an accident report is filed.

 You can do this by filing a claim under an applicable law.
-For instance, if you qualify as a seaman, you will file a claim under the Jones Act.
+For instance, you will file a claim under the Jones Act if you qualify as a seaman.
 To help you figure out which law applies and how to proceed, find an experienced maritime attorney.